J-DubApps/Blog/content/about.md

 I love technology, art, and good design...and the occasional board game.<br />
 For a living I’m an ops nerd working IT network projects & cloud deployments.<br />
 I was born in rural Texas, to parents both born before 1930 (I am late for everything).<br />
-I grew up in poverty, nothing unique but those humble experiences helped shaped me.<br />
+I grew up in poverty, nothing unique but my early humble experiences shaped me.<br />
 I am a self-made man with the past mistakes to prove it.
 I keep growing and learning every day.<br />
 Writing code changed my life, along with tech and curiosity.<br />
 Myers-Briggs says I am INTP, but I do like people.
 At least the cool ones.<br />